 To effectively optimize pricing points consider the following benefits of using big data in retail business operations:

 • Big data helps adjust prices by creating granular-level demand models.
 The main mistake retailers tend to make when setting the price is that they align the prices to the merchandise category.
 Or even worse – when they only monitor ecommerce market trends and assess the competition.
-Big data predictive analytics allows analyzing data at a granular level.
+Big data predictive analytics allows for analyzing data at a granular level.
 With that said, we mean you can optimize pricing decisions based on historical data for separate products by, for example, clustering stores into zones and analyzing customers’ behaviors across the channels.
 Size, brand, and category role are also integral elements of the pricing strategy; however, big data can augment it by combining broad retail data sets.

 • Predictive analytics facilitates effective discounts and promotions.
-It is important to know which product can be promoted at what period of time, when to reduce the price for certain products, and, ultimately, how to optimize markdowns.
+It is important to know which product can be promoted at what period, when to reduce the price for certain products, and, ultimately, how to optimize markdowns.
 In this case, big data can be a magic wand.
 It provides smart insights based on the analysis of customers’ behavior and recent trends offering optimal price discounts for products during the right period.
 Moreover, pricing can be targeted based on customers’ demographic and psychographic profiles.

 Shrinkage and fraud reduction

 Fraudulent activities are another area where big data has enormous potential to mitigate risks and challenges.
-Retailers have to remain always alert in terms of monitoring of financial transactions and control over expenditures that are not economically viable.
+Retailers have to remain always alert in terms of monitoring financial transactions and control expenditures that are not economically viable.

 According to Deloitte, big data analytics in retail can be applied in financial monitoring to detect unusual patterns and possible sources of fraud and prevent risks within organizations.
 In collaboration with different institutions (forensic teams, banks), retailers can use advanced analytics to reveal the areas with threats and issues: